 Conflict is a normal part of any healthy relationship at work (or home).
 As much as we would like, people can’t be expected to agree on everything, all the time.
 Learning how to manage conflict effectively, rather than avoiding it or neglecting your needs, is a crucial competency for us all.

-When conflict is managed in a respectful, collaborative way it provides an opportunity to strengthen your working relationships and you become more effective and productive at work.
+When conflict is managed in a respectful, collaborative way it provides an opportunity to strengthen your working relationships and be effective and productive at work.
 Unresolved conflict has a major impact on productivity for ourselves, our teams and others.

 We can have a different type of conversation if we become aware of our own and the other parties needs and are open to examining them with a goal of building understanding.
 Let’s move away from right vs wrong and defensiveness to dig beneath the surface for values, beliefs, hopes and desires.
 Our needs may be similar or may differ, so let’s examine solutions that meet both party’s needs.
 Holding a conversation at this level can open pathways to creative problem solving, team building, and improved working relationships.

 - It’s not about you: When someone approaches you passionately, it’s about their unmet need, not you.
 Can you determine the unmet need and shine a light on it?

 - We respond to conflicts based on our perceptions of the situation, not necessarily to an objective review of the facts (no matter how logical we think we are).
 Our perceptions are influenced by our life experiences, culture, values, and beliefs.